-As director of the Kentucky Administrative Office of the Courts, Laurie K. Dudgeon oversees nearly 3,300 employees, including 403 elected justices, judges and circuit court clerks.
-She administers the $300 million Judicial Branch budget, drafts and promotes passage of legislation affecting the courts, and works with officials at the county, state and national levels.
+As director of the Administrative Office of the Kentucky Courts, Laurie K. Dudgeon oversees nearly 3,400 court employees and serves 404 elected justices, judges and circuit court clerks.
+She administers the $360 million Judicial Branch budget, drafts and promotes passage of legislation affecting the courts, and works with officials at the state, national and county levels.

 Director Dudgeon previously served as executive director of the Kentucky Office of Drug Control Policy and as a staff attorney in the Kentucky Justice and Public Safety Cabinet.
-She gained experience in constitutional law, employment law, administrative law, and commercial and residential real estate law during nine years in private practice at three law firms in Kentucky and South Carolina.
+She focused on constitutional law, employment law, administrative law and commercial and residential real estate law during nine years in private practice at three law firms in Kentucky and South Carolina.

 She graduated from the University of Kentucky with a bachelor’s degree in 1991 and a juris doctor in 1994.
 She is a native of Somerset, Ky., and currently resides in Frankfort, Ky.